⚠️ CAUTION — Khoya (Mawa)

 ✅ Reality: a food can be wholly natural and still dangerous; onion, garlic and grapes prove the point.

-"When owners bring up khoya (mawa), the conversation I have is always the same — the risk lives in the seasoning and the portion, not the ingredient on its own.
+"With khoya (mawa), the picture is consistent: the risk lives in the seasoning and the portion, not the ingredient on its own.
 Use the katori amounts above and read your own dog's response over the next day or two."

 Sources & References